open-learning-exchange/planet/README.md

 ## To work on this

 The only prerequisite is Vagrant.
 If you don't know about it, please do some research and try it.
-After cloning the repository, run `vagrant up` in the console.
+After cloning the repository, run `vagrant up dev` in the console.
 Once it's done installing the virtual machine it'll automatically start compiling the app.
 After about 10 seconds, you can open the app at `localhost:3000`.

 ## Project guidelines